 - Extra staffing to support the varying teaching & learning needs of children.

 - To provide short-term intervention programmes for underachieving pupils and those in receipt of pupil premium funding.

 - To provide one-to-one tuition for some pupils.

 - Provide physical activities for those children who do not participate in any out of school.

 - Pay the cost of residential visits for these children.

 - Free entry in to Breakfast Club each morning for all pupil premium children whose parents wish to send them.

 -Nurture provision and Lego therapy for some pupils

-3 children (1 boy and 2 girls) who left Yr 6 in July 2018 had funding through Pupil Premium.
+3 children (2 boys and 1 girl) who left Yr 6 in July 2019 had funding through Pupil Premium.

 The data clearly shows that our pupil premium children generally attain in line with other children in school and above national standards.
-It also shows that they make more rapid progress than other children in school and far more progress than children nationally.
+It also shows that they make better progress than other non-pupil premium children nationally.